sridharsridha/cpp_starter_project/README.md

     $ git clone https://github.com/<user>/<your_new_repo>.git

-### Remove frameworks you're not going to use
-If you know you're not going to use one or more of the optional gui/graphics frameworks (fltk, gtkmm, imgui, etc.), you can remove them with `git rm`:

-    $ git rm -r src/<unnecessary_framework>

 ## Dependencies

-### Necessary Dependencies
 1. A C++ compiler that supports C++17.
 See [cppreference.com](https://en.cppreference.com/w/cpp/compiler_support)
 to see which features are supported by each compiler.